ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 **Returned value**

-- The day of the month (1 - 31) of the given date/time
+- The day of the week (1-7), depending on the choosen mode, of the given date/time

 **Example**